What Does a School Cafeteria Worker Do?

 School Cafeteria Worker Duties and Responsibilities

-• Cash handling and customer service: Some cafeteria workers may be responsible for handling cash and credit card transactions and providing excellent customer service to students and staff.
+• Cash Handling and Customer Service: Handling cash and credit card transactions while providing excellent customer service to students and staff is part of your role.

-• Adhering to health and safety regulations: School cafeteria workers must adhere to health and safety regulations, including food safety regulations and hygiene protocols to ensure that the food they prepare and serve is safe to eat.
+• Health and Safety: Adhering to health and safety regulations, including food safety and hygiene protocols, is critical to ensure that the food you prepare and serve is safe to eat.

-• Assisting with training: Some cafeteria workers may also be responsible for training new staff members on food preparation techniques, kitchen equipment, and safety protocols.
+• Training Assistance: You may also be responsible for training new staff members on food preparation techniques, kitchen equipment operation, and safety protocols.

 It’s worth noting that a school cafeteria worker’s specific duties and responsibilities can vary.
 However, the above list provides a general idea of the types of tasks that a school cafeteria worker may be responsible for.